Keep-Passion/SESF-Fuse/README.md

 # SESF-Fuse
-SESF-Fuse: An unsupervised deep model used for multi-focus image fusion
+SESF-Fuse: An Unsupervised Deep Model for Multi-Focus Image Fusion

 ## Branches Introduction
 We provide a general image fusion framework in this branch, which include all the experiments in our paper.
 Besides, one can easily modify it for new experiment.